microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/accessreviewstage.md

 [!INCLUDE [accessreviews-disclaimer-v2](../../includes/accessreviews-disclaimer-v2.md)]

 Represents a stage of an Azure AD [access review](accessreviewsv2-overview.md) recurrence.
-If the  [accessReviewScheduleDefinition](accessreviewscheduledefinition.md) has the stageSettings property filled, the parent [accessReviewInstance](accessReviewInstance.md) will be comprised of up to three subsequent stages.
+If the parent [accessReviewScheduleDefinition](accessreviewscheduledefinition.md) has defined the **stageSettings** property, the [accessReviewInstance](accessReviewInstance.md) will be comprised of up to three subsequent stages.
 Each stage may have a different set of reviewers who can act on the stage decisions, and settings determining which decisions will pass from stage to stage.

 Every **accessReviewStage** contains a list of [decisions](accessreviewinstancedecisionitem.md) that reviewers can take action on.
 There is one decision per identity being reviewed.